Sedose/spring-gcp-firestore-native-starter/README.md

 This repository presents usage of libraries to manage data in Firestore from Spring Boot app.
+The app publishes messages to PubSub when `users` Firestore collection is changed.

 # To run:
 1. Either
 * use existing compute engine service account